Benoni Irwin: Career

 He was a pupil of the National Academy of Design in New York City from 1861 to 1863.
 He spent considerable time in San Francisco, from c.
 1871–1877.
 From 1877–1878, Irwin trained in Paris with the famous French portraitist Emile Auguste Carolus-Duran (1838 - 1917), and exhibited at the Salon de Paris in 1879.
 He returned to the United States in 1879, where he spent time in Boston and New Bedford, Massachusetts; Louisville, Kentucky, New York City, and Yonkers, throughout the 1880s and 1890s.
 In 1889 Irwin was elected into the National Academy of Design as an Associate Academician.
 In 1889, as a stipulation for installment as an Associate National Academician, Irwin painted the self-portrait depicted in this article.

 Personal life

+In Canada, in 1866, he married Elizabeth Bunner.
+They had two daughters, Susan and Amelia.

 In 1873, while in California, Irwin married Adelaide (Adela) Vellejo Curtis (May 29, 1853-1932).
 She was the daughter of Lucian Curtis, a copper plate engraver and farmer, born in Coventry, Connecticut and Celia Carlton Perkins, born in Philadelphia, Pennsylvania.
 The Curtis family had come to San Francisco during the California Gold Rush in 1849 and, at one time, lived in the famous Rancho Petaluma Adobe, owned by General Mariano Vallejo, a family friend.

-Irwin and his wife, Adela, had two children, Edith C. (1874-1925) and Constance (b.
+Irwin and Adela had two children, Edith C. (1874-1925) and Constance (b.
 1885).